Board members' Code of Conduct

 - Individual Board Members should accept responsibility in ensuring ITI is well run and to raise and question any concerns in an appropriate and sensitive way.

-Managing Interests
+Managing interests

 - Board Members should not gain materially or financially from their involvement with the ITI Board unless specifically authorised to do so.

-Board Members should act in the best interests of ITI as a whole, and not as a representative of any group.
+- Board Members should act in the best interests of ITI as a whole, and not as a representative of any group.
 Board Members should consider what is best for ITI and its present and future beneficiaries and avoid bringing ITI into disrepute.

-Unless authorised, Board Members should not put themselves in a position where personal interests conflict with their duty to act in the interests of ITI.
+- Unless authorised, Board Members should not put themselves in a position where personal interests conflict with their duty to act in the interests of ITI.
 Where there is a conflict of interest Board Members should ensure this is managed effectively in line with the Articles of Association and any approved ITI policy.
+Failure to declare a conflict of interest in a timely manner may be considered to be a breach of this Code.

 Meetings